 Explanatory note

-Additional general education (general developmental modified) program "Bashkir folklore" is based on:
+The additional general education (general developmental modified) program “Bashkir folklore” is compiled on the basis of:

-The procedure for organizing and implementing educational activities for additional general education programs (Order of the Ministry of Education and Science of the Russian Federation (Ministry of Education and Science of Russia) dated August 29, 2013 No. 1008 of Moscow)
+The procedure for organizing and implementing educational activities in additional general education programs (Order of the Ministry of Education and Science of the Russian Federation (Ministry of Education and Science of Russia) dated August 29, 2013 No. 1008 Moscow)

-SanPin 2.4.3172-14 “Sanitary and epidemiological requirements for the device, content and organization of the working hours of educational institutions of additional education for children” (approved by the Chief State Doctor of the Russian Federation on July 4, 2014 No. 41)
+SanPin 2.4.3172-14 “Sanitary and epidemiological requirements for the structure, content and organization of the operating mode of educational institutions of additional education for children” (approved by the Chief State Doctor of the Russian Federation on July 4, 2014 No. 41)

-Letter of the Ministry of Education and Science of the Russian Federation dated 11.12.2006 No. 06-1844 “On approximate requirements for programs of additional education for children”
+Letter from the Ministry of Education and Science of the Russian Federation dated December 11, 2006 No. 06-1844 “On approximate requirements for additional education programs for children”

 Relevance of the program

 Everyone has their own educational system that has developed over many millennia.
-It covers all aspects of preparing a child for a future life, passes from the older generation to the younger all the best that has been accumulated by generations, and gives excellent results in the moral development of the individual.
+It covers all aspects of preparing a child for the future life, transfers from the older generation to the younger all the best that has been accumulated by generations, and gives excellent results in the moral development of the individual.

-Folk art, like art in general, is multifunctional and one of the functions is educational.
-Folk art contains great educational opportunities, which have not yet been fully realized.
-This prompted me to start purposeful work on raising children on the basis of Bashkir folk art.
+Folk art, as art in general, is multifunctional, and one of its functions is educational.
+Folk art has great educational potential, which has not yet been fully realized.
+This prompted me to begin purposeful work on raising children using the material of Bashkir folk art.

-The additional educational program of the folklore circle is aimed at a true revival of interest in the history of the people, its cultural values.
-Participants in the implementation of the programs have the opportunity to appeal to the wisdom and moral purity reflected in folklore.
-Their activity is expressed in the development of the cultural traditions of their native land.
-Learning everyday and ritual songs, calendar holidays and folk rituals, acquaintance with folk costume, folk life, theater and calendar finds, through musical folklore and oral folk art, its reflection in the organization of concert activities, participation in scientific and practical conferences, in organizing folk art festivals.
+The additional educational program of the folklore circle is aimed at truly reviving interest in the history of the people and their cultural values.
+Participants in the implementation of programs have the opportunity to turn to wisdom and moral purity reflected in folklore.
+Their activities are expressed in the development of the cultural traditions of their native land.
+Learning everyday and ritual songs, calendar holidays and folk rituals, familiarity with folk costume, folk life, theater and the calendar is reflected, through musical folklore and oral folk art, in the organization of concert activities, participation in scientific and practical conferences, in the organization of folk art festivals.

-The norms of morality, enshrined in proverbs and sayings, are not only the regulator of moral relations in our people, they serve as a clear program for the moral education of the younger generation.
-Under their interaction, morality is formed, moral feelings develop, skills and habits are developed.
-What does folk wisdom require of us, speaking the language of proverbs?
-She teaches to respect parents, speaks of friendship and love of the family, sings of work, condemns laziness, cheating, byulud and shamelessness.
-The proverbs formulated folk concepts of honor and dishonor, of justice and injustice, of the duty and dignity of a person.
+The moral norms enshrined in proverbs and sayings not only regulate moral relations among our people, they serve as a clear program for the moral education of the younger generation.
+Through their interaction, morality is formed, moral feelings develop, skills and habits are developed.
+What does folk wisdom, speaking in the language of proverbs, require of us?
+She teaches respect for parents, talks about friendship and family love, glorifies work, condemns laziness, cheating, bully and shamelessness.
+Proverbs formulate popular concepts about honor and dishonor, about justice and injustice, about the duty and dignity of a person.

-Acquaintance with Bashkir folklore, the best works of folk poetry (epics, kubairs, baits) help to form such character traits as humanism, diligence, honesty, courage, patriotism, modesty, responsibility, kindness and respect for elders.
+Getting to know Bashkir folklore, the best works of folk poetry (epics, kubairs, baits) help develop such character qualities as humanism, hard work, honesty, courage, patriotism, modesty, responsibility, kindness and respect for elders.
 At the same time, the people, as it were, attract their mighty and kind hand from the distant past to their future.

 He cares about the spiritual and physical health of our contemporaries.
-He teaches children and adolescents to feel the truth more subtly and deeply, to understand life situations, in the surrounding phenomena, and cultivates susceptibility to the beautiful.
+It teaches children and adolescents to feel the truth more subtly and deeply, to understand life situations and surrounding phenomena, and cultivates sensitivity to beauty.
 This is how people protect themselves.
-It provides, in fact, the only way to protect yourself from all, very likely in our day to hold on to their roots.
+It provides, in fact, only one way to protect yourself from everyone who is very likely to hold on to their roots these days.

 Program directions

 Wisdom and simplicity, organically combined in folklore, help to convey to students the high moral ideals of their native people.
-The upbringing of hard work, mercy, tolerance, honesty, respect for elders, caring for the younger ones are the commandments of folk pedagogy, which serve as a kind of guide for this program, its spiritual compass.
+Nurturing hard work, mercy, tolerance, honesty, respect for elders, caring for the younger are the commandments of folk pedagogy, which serve as a kind of guideline for this program, its spiritual compass.

-Preservation of customs, folklore, music, material culture items of each locality is necessary for the preservation of the culture of the whole country.
-Its influence is high both on the mind and on the soul.
+Preservation of customs, folklore, music, objects of material culture of each locality is necessary to preserve the culture of the entire country.
+Its impact is high on both the mind and soul.

-One of the objectives of this program is to help children to make up their minds in new living conditions, to draw attention to the history of our ancestors, to teach children to use this knowledge and experience in modern life.
+One of the goals of this program is to help children decide on new life conditions, to draw attention to the history of our ancestors, to teach children to use this knowledge and experience in modern life.

-Interest in culture, history, traditions of the native land has grown significantly in recent years.
-But children are not always interested in what an adult is interested in.
-For a child, information is valuable that can be perceived not only with the eyes, but also tactilely, pass information through oneself, through the history of one's family, through still preserved objects of material culture.
+Interest in the culture, history, and traditions of our native land has grown significantly recently.
+But children are not always interested in what adults are interested in.
+For a child, information that can be perceived not only with the eyes, but also tactilely, is valuable, and can be passed through the information through oneself, through the history of one’s family, through still-preserved objects of material culture.

-The program in an accessible and exciting way allows children to gain full knowledge of oral folk art, includes their creative artistic activities.
+The program, in an accessible and exciting form, allows children to gain complete knowledge of oral folk art and includes their creative artistic activities.

-The participation of parents in the educational process is mandatory.
-Parents who are interested in folk art join the children's activities and take an active part in folklore holidays.
+Parental participation in the educational process is mandatory.
+Parents interested in folk art join their children’s activities and take an active part in folklore festivals.

-The program is modified, developed on the basis of the educational program "Kupava", a teacher of additional education Drozhzheva T.A., 2009.
+The program is modified, developed on the basis of the educational program “Kupava”, additional education teacher Drozhzheva T.A., 2009.

-Program goal: to instill love and interest in their culture and art, to promote the harmonious development of the child's personality through folk art.
+Purpose of the program: to instill love and interest in one’s culture and art, to promote the harmonious development of the child’s personality through folk art.

 Program objectives: